 Best General Liability Insurance Companies for Small Businesses in Colorado

-Small businesses in Colorado face liability risks shaped by the state's mix of seasonal tourism, construction growth, and service-based industries.
+Small businesses in Colorado have liability risks shaped by the state's mix of seasonal tourism, construction growth and service-based industries.
 The best general liability insurance depends on what you do, how many people you employ and where in the state you operate.
 These five providers earned top marks for balancing affordable rates with strong service and flexible coverage:

 1. ERGO NEXT: Best Overall, Best for High-Risk Industries